Blushiva/Prework-Study-Guide/README.md

 # Prework-Study-Guide
- A studyguide createdd in Bootcamp to help study
+ A studyguide created in Bootcamp to help students.